glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 All values of generic type in Swift today support basic capabilities of being transferred (copied or moved) and destroyed.
 A generic value is associated with routines and additional checking when performing such transfers to abstract over the underlying concrete type.
 These routines are needed in-part because managed references can appear anywhere within the underlying concrete value and those references require extra bookkeeping during a copy or destroy.
-But when working with a value of concrete type, Swift can take advantage of knowledge that a value does not contain references, skipping the extra work and performing a simple bit-for-bit copy ("memcpy") or a no-operation destruction.
+But when working with a value of concrete type, Swift can take advantage of knowledge that a value does not contain managed references, skipping the extra work and performing a simple bit-for-bit copy ("memcpy") or a no-operation destruction.

-This proposal introduces a layout constraint `TriviallyDestroyable` to describe generic values that support these simple kinds of operations.
+This proposal introduces a layout constraints `BitwiseCopyable` and `BitwiseMovable` to describe generic values that support these simple kinds of operations.
-Its name refers only to trivial destruction because not all types support copying, but all types support destruction.
-Having trivial destruction implies support for support bit-for-bit copying and are analogous to "plain-old data" in other languages.

-One of the key use-cases for this constraint is to provide safety and performance for low-level code, such those dealing with foreign-function interfaces.
-For example, many of the improvements for `UnsafeMutablePointer` within [SE-0370](0370-pointer-family-initialization-improvements.md) rely on there being a notion of a "trivial type" in the language.
-The term _trivial_ in that proposal refers to the trivial destruction that is discussed here.
+One of the key use-cases for these constraint is to provide safety and performance for low-level code, such those dealing with foreign-function interfaces.
+For example, many of the improvements for `UnsafeMutablePointer` within [SE-0370](0370-pointer-family-initialization-improvements.md) rely on there being a notion of a "trivial type" in the language to ensure the `Pointee` is safe to copy bit-for-bit.
+The term _trivial_ in that proposal refers to the _bitwise_ notion that is discussed here.

 <!-- Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/) -->